Scwol111/wwdp-wiki-backups/en/roles.md

 <div><div>Sounds useful.. although they usually don't use it.</div></div>
 <div>Hard</div>
 <div><a href="/roles/genestealer">Сhangeling</a><a href="/roles/genestealer"><img src="/roles/changeling.gif" /></a></div>
-<div><div>A highly intelligent alien predator with the ability to change its appearance to look exactly like a human..
+<div><div>A highly intelligent alien predator with the ability to change its appearance to look exactly like a human...
 Able to create weapons and stingers with venom from its limbs.</div></div>
 <div>Hard</div>
 <div><a href="/roles/terminator">Terminator</a><a href="/roles/terminator"><img src="/roles/terminator.png" /></a></div>
 <div><div>A high-tech antagonist who poses a serious threat to an individual crew member.</div></div>